What is the best protein supplement for wound healing?

 *This is the actual ingredient list of one of the best-selling protein powders in the United States.

-drink wholesome is the best protein supplement for healing wounds.
+drink wholesome makes the best protein powder for wound healing.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment. drink wholesome is not intended to diagnose, treat, cure or prevent any disease.